Jen Wahl is a reporter and MMJ for Today in AZ.

-An Arizona native, Jen was born in Mesa, AZ and grew up in Chandler/Gilbert.
+An Arizona native, Jen was born in Mesa, Arizona, and grew up in the Chandler-Gilbert area.
 Jen grew up watching 12 News and is happy to return to the Valley, where she is proud to call home.
 She graduated from Mesquite High School in Gilbert.
 Jen then majored in Elementary Education at Arizona State University for her undergrad, before receiving her master’s degree in Broadcast Journalism from the Walter Cronkite School at ASU.

-Jen is married and has a son, Oliver.
+Jen is married and has a son, Oliver, and a daughter, Addie.
 She also has two fur babies, yorkies, Chloey and Jalapeno.
 Jen enjoys spending time with family and friends, running, hiking, traveling, weekends at the Heber cabins, snowboarding, cooking, volunteering and taking way too many family photos and videos.